vuex-orm/plugin-soft-delete/README.md

 ## Contribution

-We are excited that you are interested in contributing to Vuex ORM Axios!
+We are excited that you are interested in contributing to Vuex ORM Soft Delete!
 Anything from raising an issue, submitting an idea of a new feature, or making a pull request is welcome!

 ### Development